o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 ##### Stabilize Sub IDs while authoring a builder
 It is the responsibility of the person authoring a builder to define the rules for how Sub IDs are generated by that builder.
 When doing so, we recommend putting in effort to stabilize Sub ID generation as much as possible: Think about how the source asset can be modified, and how you can maintain continuity in product asset Sub ID generation based on those changes.

+The Asset Pipeline supports a Legacy Sub ID that can be used to remap old sub IDs to new sub IDs, when a builder author needs to change them.

 Tips for stabilizing Sub IDs for Product Assets authoring a builder:
 * A randomly generated Sub ID is usually going to result in the Sub ID changing when not expected, even if the generation is semi-randomized.
 Randomly generated Sub IDs should be avoided.
-* Often times, the obvious first way to assign Sub ID for Product Assets is based on the ordered index of that information in the Source Asset.
-Often times this results in problems with Sub IDs changing, because changes in the Source Asset can result in the ordered list used to shuffle.
-For example if the content creator removes an entry and causes everything else to shuffle down an index.
+* Sometimes builder authors will assign Sub ID for Product Assets based on the ordered index of that information in the Source Asset.
+This can result in unstable Sub IDs, because changes in the Source Asset can result in the ordered list shuffling.
+   * For example if the content creator removes an entry and causes everything else to shuffle down an index.
-* Hashing the name of an object to use as a reference can work as long as content creators don't expect to rename these objects have have the Sub ID remain stable.
+* Hashing the name of an object to use as a reference can work as long as content creators don't expect to rename these objects to have the Sub ID remain stable.
    * Hashing the name of an object to use as the Sub ID can also be beneficial to content creators in that it allows them to replace content by creating new data with the same name to generate a Product Asset with the same ID.
 * Sometimes there may be a stable internal ID you can use, that content creators do not get direct control over.
 For example, there may be an internal node structure that generates unique internal IDs for nodes that content creators cannot change.
 This may be more stable in some ways to use to generate Sub IDs, but consider your content creator's workflows before committing to using this for Sub ID generation.
 There may be times a content creator specifically wants to make a new thing to replace something, and have the new Product Asset seamlessly be used everywhere the old one was.
 See the previous point about using object names for an example.